shajra/shajra-provisioning/README.md

 -   [Nix-Darwin](https://daiderd.com/nix-darwin), for MacOS system-level provisioning with Nix
 -   [The Home Manager project for Nix](https://github.com/nix-community/home-manager), to provision a home directory in either NixOS or MacOS.

-Each of these projects give us a community-curated catalog of configuration modules that dramatically simplify the code we need on our end.
-Our configurations can end up extremely concise and declarative.
+Each project gives us a community-curated catalog of configuration modules that dramatically simplify the code we need.
+Our configurations can end up extraordinarily concise and declarative.
 Here's an example:

 ```text
 {